GSPuniani/Activation-Functions-NLP/README.md

 ## GPT-2

 The submodules use variations of the GPT-2 architecture.
 The dataset is a different movie review dataset than the IMDb one used for BERT testing: SST-5 (Stanford Sentiment Treebank).
+Each submodule has its own set of instructions in their respective directories.